 Whether it’s building out an improved online retail presence, or educating customers on how to recreate their in-store experience via apps and websites, retailers that want to survive must quickly adapt to the new behaviours of their customers, ensuring they can continue to serve them, even after their shopping habits have changed.

 With the coronavirus thrusting millions of employees into an immediate work from home situation, employers who previously wouldn’t have dreamed of testing out a remote workforce are now starting to see exactly why this is becoming a preferred means of work for many companies around the globe.

 Even with the chaos of employees’ entire families being home all at once, teams everywhere armed with just a cellphone, laptop, and internet connection are proving they can be as effective at home as they are in the office.
 Which for employers begs the question: are the hundreds of thousands or even millions of dollars spent on office space annually worth it?

-For many employers, this pandemic may serve as a turning point for their work from home policy.
-Which for corporate building owners, means that the demand for traditional office space will see a serious decline in the years to come.
-If I owned a building, I’d already be thinking about ways that my space could be used outside of traditional corporate leases.
+If I owned a corporate office building, I’d already be thinking about ways that my space could be used outside of traditional corporate leases.
 Because with such a massive forced shift towards the adoption of remote work, it’s really only a matter of when, not if that pivot will be necessary.

 While I and many others cannot wait for our favourite restaurants to welcome diners back with open arms, depending on the outcome of this current shift in the industry, many may end up deciding to never return to their old way of business again.